-Rather than select a new futures contract based on a predetermined schedule (e.g., monthly), each Index Commodity rolls from one contract to another futures contract that is intended to generate the most favorable 'implied roll yield' under prevailing market conditions.
+Rather than select a new commodity futures contract based on a predetermined schedule (e.g., monthly), the Index Commodity rolls from one contract to another futures contract that is intended to generate the most favorable 'implied roll yield' under prevailing market conditions.
 Where there is an upward-sloping price curve for futures contracts, the implied roll yield is expected to be negative.
 The selection of a new futures contract on an Index Commodity in such market conditions is designed to minimize the impact of negative roll yield.
 Conversely, where there is a downward-sloping price curve for futures contracts, the implied roll yield is expected to be positive.
 The selection of a new futures contract on an Index Commodity in such market conditions is designed to maximize the impact of positive roll yield.
 The Index takes the impact of implied roll yield into consideration by selecting, as the replacement for an expiring futures contract, the futures contract with a delivery month within the next thirteen months that generates the most favorable implied roll yield under the current market conditions.

 The market condition in which the Index is designed to maximize the effect of positive roll yield when entering into new futures contracts is called backwardation.
-Backwardation exists when prices are higher for contracts with shorter-term expirations than those with longer-term expirations, a condition that is typically associated with commodities that are consumed quickly instead of being put in storage.
 Rolling in a backwardated market will tend to enhance returns from futures trading.
 The market condition in which the Index is designed to mitigate the effect of negative roll yield when entering into new futures contracts is called contango.
-Contango exists when contract prices are higher in distant delivery months than in nearer delivery months, typically due to costs associated with storing a given physical commodity for a longer period.
 Rolling in a contangoed market will tend to cause a drag on returns from futures trading.
 Returns from futures trading are called excess return, which is the combined return based on the spot prices of Index Commodities and the roll yield from trading futures contracts on Index Commodities.